-It Takes a Special Kind of Support and Guidance to Heal your Heart After the Loss of a Baby or Child.
-I'd love to help you along your path of healing to transform your pain into significant growth, meaning and purpose. . .
+It Takes a Special Kind of Support and Guidance to Heal your Heart After the Loss of Your Baby or Child.

 I suddenly landed in a dark, unfamiliar place called Grief.